alexkolodko/adobe-scripts/README.md

 ### Export Artboards as AI

 Extended version of the script.
-Usage: Select Artboard select the folder where you want to save file and select which artboards you want to export: all, only active or choose a few.
+Usage: Select Artboard select the folder where you want to save the file and select which artboards you want to export: all, only active or choose a few.

 [Download](https://raw.githubusercontent.com/alexkolodko/adobe-scripts/main/AI/Export%20Artboards%20as%20AI.jsx)